iomoath/yara-scanner/README.md

 # Yara Scanner
 #### yara-scanner

-YaraScanner is a simple threat hunting & IOC scanner tool.
-Yara rules based.
+YaraScanner is a file pattern matching tool based on YARA rules.